district0/ZoomX/README.md

 Tool to log all network calls in a suitable format.

-# [Retrofit & Volley] or your own netwoking methods is easy to integrate
+# [Retrofit & Volley] even your own netwoking methods integration

 Zoomx is very simple in integration with volley and retrofit or any network library you can even integrate zoomx with your netwoking requests methods.